UP-macroecology/Keuth_EuroInverts_BMIP_2024/README.md

 ### ShinyApp

-The folder *ShinyApp* contains the script and data required for the
+The folder *ShinyApp* contains the script and data required for the ShinyApp to run.
+The ShinyApp is supposed to help with finding a good subset of the data set, which has a good spatial and temporal cover for different species.
+Different criteria can be chosen to subselect the data set.